 (Image: Abok Dau and Guor Michar with their family).
 Once Guor and Abok were settled in Australia they were both eager to further their studies.

 Abok transferred her studies to UniSA when the opportunity arose to complete a Business degree with a major in Human Resource Management.
-She is now working as a Finance Assistant while raising three children and administrating the family's charitable work with the Athiolget Women's & Children's Health Association.
+She is now working as a Finance Assistant while raising three children and administrating the family's charitable work with the Athiolget Women's & Children's Health daughter was only one-month-old when I sat for the final exam."
+Guor's awareness of the many deaths he witnessed from untreated curable diseases drove him to pursue a career as a Pharmacist.

 "Graduating from UniSA with a Bachelor of Business was a proud moment for me because raising young children while studying is one of the tough jobs," says Abok.

-"I was glad when I received my results that I would be graduating - I could not believe it because my daughter was only one-month-old when I sat for the final exam."
+"I was glad when I received my results that I would be graduating - I could not believe it because my